canonical/snapd/CONTRIBUTING.md

 see exactly what has changed since the last review without requesting them to review all the changes.

 Two approvals are required for a PR to be merged.
-A PR can then be merged into the "main" branch.
+A PR can then be merged into the main branch.

 On merging, you can rework the branch history as you see fit.
 Consider squashing commits from the original PR with those made during the review